karlyndiary/New-York-AirBnB-Dashboard/README.md

 ### Availability in each neighbourhood on Dec 25th

+The horizontal chart shows us the many neighbourhoods that are available to book on December 25th.
+The top most neighbourhood is the University District with 69 airbnb's that can be booked for Christmas.
+Few of the many neighbourhoods that have very less airbnb's and are available to book are Roxhill and Harbour Island.

 ### Average Price for 2022

 ### Host residing in the same area as the airbnb neighbourhood